 - On average, 75% of donor human milk is dispensed to hospital NICUs.

 - Immunological properties of donor human milk prevent complications such as necrotizing enterocolitis (NEC) and enhance survivability.

 - Typically, 20% of donor human milk is dispensed to fragile babies at home, our outpatients.

 - Outpatients with a medical necessity are never turned away based on the family's ability to pay milk processing fees.

-- On average, we provide more than $400,000 from our charitable care fund annually for these families.
+- On average, we provide approximately $450,000 from our charitable care fund annually for these families.

 - Based on availability, some donor milk can serve healthy newborns, bridging the gap between hospital discharge and a successful breastfeeding routine.

 - Learn more about the Donor Milk To Go program.

 - Read about babies who have benefited from receiving donor human milk from our lab.